 7. Follow Up

-Keep your references updated on your job search progress and inform them when you've secured a position.
+Keep your references updated on your search progress and inform them when you've secured a position.
 After you get the job, thank all your supporters.

 Sample reference list in a resume